koraykoca/git-cheat-sheet/README.md

 # Example: git fetch https://github.com/qgis/QGIS.git release-3_24:release-3_24
 ```

+> git fetch command only downloads the data to your local repository — it doesn’t automatically merge changes with any of your work or modify what you’re currently working on.
+You have to merge/incorporate changes manually into your work when you’re ready.

 ## Git Rebase
 Git rebase rewrites commits from one branch onto another branch.
 It is a useful alternative to merging and it gives us a cleaner linear history.
 Rebase means we are making the last commit of the target branch (e.g. main branch) base commit of our branch, and then we will add/move our commits onto this base commit.